UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

   </tr>
 </table>

 As the name **property-element** suggests, the XML element refers to a *propery* as opposed to a type.
-XML does not care there is a dot in the element name (it's just a valid character), but the XAML parser does care.
+XML does not care there is a dot in the element name (it's just another valid character), but _the XAML parser does care_.

 In general we write: